-- Suppliers conduct their business in accordance with the highest ethical standards and to have controls in place that prohibit and detect the misuse of company assets, corruption, bribery, improper gifts, extortion, embezzlement, and even the appearance of conflicts of interest.
+- Suppliers conduct their business in accordance with the highest ethical standards and have controls in place that prohibit and detect the misuse of company assets, corruption, bribery, improper gifts, extortion, embezzlement, and even the appearance of conflicts of interest.

 - Suppliers’ business dealings should be fair, legal, and honest.

-- Suppliers shall abide by all applicable anti-corruption laws and regulations of the countries in which they operate, including the Foreign Corrupt Practices Act (FCPA) and applicable international anti-corruption conventions.
+- Suppliers shall abide by all applicable anti-corruption laws and regulations of the countries in which they operate, including the Foreign Corrupt Practices Act and applicable international anti-corruption conventions.